 This fantastic book was lent to me by a wonderful bookshop owner in my home town.
-He has a particular fondness of fantasy novels and has dedicated a bookshelf to that genre.
-I was surprised to realise that I’ve read a considerable amount of that that shelf.
+He has a particular fondness of fantasy novels and has dedicated a large bookshelf to that genre.
+I was surprised to find I’d already read a considerable amount off of that shelf.
 I found in his collection The Hobbit by J.R.
 Tolkien and snapped up the copy.
-I’ve previously blogged about my plight for J.R.
-Tolkien, so I was thrilled when the bookshop guy promised to save me the complete collection of lord of the rings.

-The bookshop guy didn’t have any of Gaiman’s books in store to sell.
+The bookshop guy didn’t have any Neil Gaiman’s books in store to sell.
 But he happily lent me his copy of The Ocean at the end of the lane.
 So, thank you kind bookshop owner.
-You made my day with his generosity.
-And a second thank you for lending me a novel that im sure will stay with me until the end of time.
+He made my day with his generosity, for lending me a novel that I’m sure will stay with me until the end of time.

 It began for our narrator forty years ago when the family lodger stole their car and committed suicide in it, stirring up ancient powers best left undisturbed.
 Dark creatures from beyond this world are on the loose, and it will take everything our narrator has just to stay alive: there is primal horror here, and menace unleashed – within his family and from the forces that have gathered to destroy it.

 His only defense is three women, on a farm at the end of the lane.
 The youngest of them claims that her duckpond is an ocean.
 The oldest can remember the Big Bang.

 The ocean at the end of the lane by Neil Gaiman is a flashback to a childhood of forgotten memories.
 It’s beautiful, gritty and evocative.
 Highly imaginative, with gripping tension that captured my attention from start to finish.
 I devoured this book within a day.

 A friend of mine said, ‘I love Neil Gaiman, the only problem with his books is that they’re too short.
 I wish he’d write bigger books.’